geramohit30/ReelsDownloader/LOCAL_API_INTEGRATION.md

-# Local API Integration Guide
+# Local API Integration Guide - Instagram Reels & Stories

-This guide explains how to use the Instagram Reel Downloader app with your local API server.
+This guide explains how to use the Instagram Reel Downloader app with your local API server for downloading both **Instagram Reels and Stories**.

 ## Overview

-The app now supports two modes for fetching Instagram reel data:
+The app now supports two modes for fetching Instagram reel and story data:
 1. **Instagram Direct**: Fetches data directly from Instagram (existing functionality)
-2. **Local API Server**: Uses your localhost:3000 API endpoint (new functionality)
+2. **Local API Server**: Uses your localhost:3000 API endpoint for both reels and stories (new functionality)

 ## Your cURL Command Implementation